rhaadmrabbani/javaswingpractice/layout/gridlayouttask/README.txt

 AppFrame has a ControlPanel and an ExperimentPanel as its children.
 In turn, each of ControlPanel and ExperimentPanel has built-in Java Swing classes like JButton and JComboBox as its children.

-You should use the GridLayoutTask code ss the starter code for the tasks described below.
+You should use the GridLayoutTask code as the starter code for the tasks described below.